Compactified moduli spaces and Hecke correspondences for elliptic curves with a prescribed $N$-torsion scheme: Application to our moduli problems

-\demo{It is clear that $\det$ is well-defined.
-By Corollary \ref{extension-to-finite}, it extends to $X_G(N)$ if $R$ is regular excellent Noetherian, and the extension is proper.
+\demo{It is clear that $\det$ is well-defined and affine, since it is between affine schemes.
+By Corollary \ref{extension-to-finite}, it extends to a proper map $X_G(N) \rightarrow \mrm{Pol}(G)$ if $R$ is regular excellent.
 The compatibility with the action of $(\Z/N\Z)^{\times}$ can be checked on $Y_G(N)$, where it is formal.

-To check that that $\det$ is smooth and the geometric fibres of $\det$ are connected, we can replace $R$ with a faithfully flat \'etale $R$-algebra $R'$ such that $G_{R'}$ is constant: in this case, $Y_G(N)_{R'} \rar \mrm{Pol}(G)_{R'}$ identifies with a base change of $\mrm{We}: Y(N) \rar \Sp{\OO_N}$, which is smooth with geometrically connected fibres by Proposition \ref{XN-Weil}.
-The same argument applies for $X_G(N)$ if $R$ is regular excellent Noetherian.
+To check that that $\det$ is smooth and the geometric fibres of $\det$ are connected, we can work \'etale-locally over $R$ and assume that $G$ is constant.
+It is then not hard to see that $\det$ identifies with the base change by $\Z[1/N] \rightarrow R$ of the (affine) morphism $\mathrm{We}$ of Proposition \ref{XN-Weil}, so $\det$ is indeed smooth with geometrically connected fibres of dimension one.
+The same argument applies for $X_G(N)$ and the extension of $\det$ if $R$ is regular and excellent.}